antiface/Documentation/METHODS/GeneralWorkflow/SWITCHBOARD_METHOD/README.md

 * I don't *decide* what task to work on; I tackle whatever is most __proximate/immediate/ready-to-hand__;
 * It doesn't matter what it is,it will absolutely be an __enriching,learning experience__;
 * Randomized task assignment just seems optimal to me; I'm able to maintain over 100 complex,interdisciplinary art-research projects, and I'm a __*One-Man Shop*__, a single art operator at the __*Art Operation @ The Historiotheque*__;
-* More on this later; this is based on the research for a new project, and series of series, I started earlier in the year,called __*NOISE IN THE WORKSPACE*__;
+* More on this later; this is based on the research for a new project, and series of series, I started earlier in the year, called __*NOISE IN THE WORKSPACE*__;
 * The first series was called __*SPACE NOISE INJECTION*__ and, you see, while the first series is still only beginning, I started the second series of experiments, called __*RANDOMIZED EXPERIMENTAL PARAMETERS*__;
 * After just a few months, I have enough research and experimental data to write a PhD thesis in __interruption science__;
 * [...]